May 7, 2020

 “There were no toilets, no sinks, no running water,” explains Carmen Hall, BC Housing’s Coordinated Access and Assessment Manager for Shelter and Supportive Housing Operations in the Lower Mainland.
 Carmen is no stranger to a tough situation.
 Like many at BC Housing, Carmen supports people experiencing homelessness in Surrey.

 Only months ago, Carmen and Mike were rushing to complete another important project – opening Surrey’s newest homeless shelter, The Cove.
-Located in Surrey’s Whalley neighborhood, The Cove was a rapid response to a homeless encampment called Sanctuary City.
+Located in Surrey’s Whalley neighbourhood, The Cove was a rapid response to a homeless encampment called Sanctuary City.
 By opening 42 new beds at The Cove, SUMS and Fraser Health were able to support dozens of street-entrenched people’s efforts to move out of the camp that sat alongside King George Boulevard.
 The move was a success and showed how BC Housing, SUMS, Fraser Health, the City of Surrey, and others could work together to provide solutions in a crisis.

 Now, back together at the recreation centre, Carmen and Mike pulled off another feat.